Oversmoothing: When All Node Embeddings Become the Same

 The Problem: Deep GNNs Fail

-Empirically: GCN with 2 layers works.
-With 8 layers, accuracy drops dramatically.
-With 64 layers, performance collapses to near-random.
-This is not overfitting — validation loss also degrades.
+Empirically, a plain GCN with 2 layers works well; accuracy drops sharply as layers are added, and at very large depth performance degrades towards chance.
+This is not overfitting — validation loss degrades too.
 It is oversmoothing.

 Why do deeper networks hurt in GNNs when they help in CNNs and Transformers?
 Because graph convolution is fundamentally a smoothing operation: it mixes each node’s features with its neighbours’.
 Repeat this enough times, and all features converge.